10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 * Class inheritance should be used where possible to produce [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself) code and share previously-developed components throughout the application.
 * Global variables should be avoided.
 If objects need to be passed throughout the theme or plugin, those objects should either be passed as parameters or referenced through an object factory.
 * Hidden dependencies (API functions, super-globals, etc) should be documented in the docblock of every function/method or property.
 * Avoid registering hooks in the __construct method.
-Doing so tightly couples the hooks to the instantiation of the class and is less flexible than doing so in a separate method.
+Doing so tightly couples the hooks to the instantiation of the class and is less flexible than registering the hooks via a separate method.
 Unit testing becomes much more difficult as well.

 <h3 id="security">Security {% include Util/top %}</h3>